-I currently teach the core course on Law & Politics in the first year of the Bachelor’s in Political Science and various elective courses on authoritarianism in the Bachelor's and Master's.
+I currently teach the core course on Law & Politics in the first year of the Bachelor’s in Political Science, the International Relations core course in the Master's and various elective courses on taxation and on authoritarianism.
 I have previously taught and/or coordinated courses on transnational politics, international relations, transitional justice, social theory, global civil society, humanitarian intervention and human security, empire, global politics, management of non-governmental organisations, human rights, foreign policy, the United Nations, and qualitative methodology at the University of Amsterdam, the Free University Amsterdam, London School of Economics, Université Catholique de Louvain, University of Sarajevo and University of Utrecht.

 My recent monograph Authoritarian Practices in a Global Age focuses on authoritarian practices, rather than authoritarian regimes, as the unit of analysis.
 It demonstrates how authoritarian practices unfold and evolve within democracies and in transnational settings, in what circumstances they thrive, and how they are best countered.
 The empirical chapters cast a wide net.
 They comprise a study of transnational repression by authoritarian states; two chapters on informal and formal multilateral collaboration in anti-terrorist policies; a chapter on corporate and public-private authoritarian practices in the mining sector; and a chapter on cover-ups of child sexual abuse in the Catholic Church.
 The concluding chapter draws out commonalities and unique features from the case studies, thereby setting out a research agenda for future work.